joaopedro12648/FAQC-light-TS/README.en.md

 FAQC-light-TS is a TypeScript project framework that enables quality-driven development together with an AI co‑developer (LLM).
 It keeps a consistent quality bar from design to implementation and reduces rework by understanding the quality context before code generation.

+> Note: The AI agent automatically creates and updates the quality context.
+You focus on defining policies and writing checks; the AI’s output will be guided by those checks.

 ### Key features

 - **Automated quality gate**: ESLint, TypeScript type checking, policy verification, and tests executed by the AI agent
 - **Quality context visibility**: The AI reads quality rules and auto-generates detailed reports
+- **Auto creation and updates of the quality context**: The AI agent maintains it via PRE-COMMON and related flows, so you can focus on policy settings and writing checks (tests/policies)
+- **Test-driven output control**: Your checks constrain the AI’s output, steering it toward your intended design and style (“as much control as you can write”)
 - **Strict policy checks**: Anti-MVP, type safety, documentation rules, and more, verified in advance
 - **SPEC-and-DESIGN driven**: Clear flow to implement only after the spec is written down
 - **Prompt-based development**: Move forward in natural language while preserving quality